Time-Frequency Correlation of Repeating Fast Radio Bursts: Correlated Aftershocks Tend to Exhibit Downward Frequency Drifts: Correlation analysis

 Here the normalized pair counts $(DD^\prime, RR^\prime)$ are related to their original pair counts $(DD, RR)$ as follows: \beqn &DD& = \frac{N_{\rm D}(N_{\rm D}-1)}{2}\,DD^\prime \ , \nonumber\\ &RR& = \frac{N_{\rm R}(N_{\rm R}-1)}{2}\,RR^\prime \ , \nonumber \eeqn where $DD$ and $RR$ represent the number of pairs in the real and random samples within a given bin of the $\dt$-$\dnup$ space.
 We use the natural estimator instead of the Landy-Szalay (LS) estimator \citep{Landy+1993}, as the LS estimator can yield unphysical results of $\xi < -1$ when the sample size is limited.
 However, we verified that using the LS estimator barely changes the results presented in this work.

 In this study, Poisson errors in pair counts are used to estimate the uncertainties in the correlation function.
 While jackknife errors are more appropriate than Poisson for accurately accounting for the covariance between different bins, they tend to be less precise when sample sizes are small.
-Previous work (TT23) demonstrated that the resulting Jackknife errors were not significantly different from Poisson errors.
+Previous work (TT23) demonstrated that the resulting jackknife errors were not significantly different from Poisson errors.
 Therefore, using Poisson errors is sufficient for this study, which does not require rigorous parameter error estimation \citep{tsuzuki2024}.
 Poisson statistical errors are numerically computed to take into account small-number statistics accurately \citep[e.g.,][]{Gehrels1986}.

-The observation period for a single FRB dataset spans multiple days, with continuous observations typically lasting only a few hours per day.
-Following TT23, the entire observation period was divided into sub-periods, where each sub-period comprises events detected on the same day.
-Pairs of events across different days were not considered.
-We counted pairs for each day and summed them across all observation days to compute the correlation function for the dataset.
+The observation period for a single FRB dataset spans multiple days, with continuous observations typically lasting only a few hours per day (see Table \ref{table:FRB}).
+Following TT23, the entire observation period was divided into sub-periods, where each sub-period comprises events detected on the same observing block.
+Pairs of events across different observing blocks were not considered.
+We counted pairs for each observing block and summed them across all blocks to compute the correlation function for the dataset.
 The event occurrence rate and $\nup$ distribution were held constant for random data generation within each sub-period.
 If there were multiple interruptions during the day's observations (e.g., X22), the correlation function was calculated without generating random events during those gaps, using information on the start and end times of each observing run.